SimmeringRook/simmeringrook.github.io/courses/PH403/Winter/WorkingDraft.md

 > This thesis was written with a OSU physics major starting their capstone courses in mind.
 While not uniformly true for all physics students, base concepts of astrophysics and relativity, as would be covered in PH 455: Astrophysics and PH 335: Theoretical Mechanics, are treated as prior knowledge.
 Advanced concepts from general relativity or programming & optimization (beyond PH 36X: Computational Lab) will be explained or given an explicit appendix reference. $$\ $$

+\glsresetall

 \pagebreak

 # Introduction

 Galilean relativity is the model we use to describe relative velocities in everyday life and is fairly robust, requiring extremes to find the breaking points.
-Einstein’s famous thought experiment about light moving on a train is the perfect analog for describing problem involving Global Positioning System (GPS) Satellites and thier transmissions to Earth.
+Einstein’s famous thought experiment about light moving on a train is the perfect analog for describing problem involving \gls{gps} Satellites and thier transmissions to Earth.
 Using Galilean relativity, we can illustrate the physical situation like in Figure \ref{fig:gpsDemonstration}, however, anything beyond simple kinematics fails.

 \begin{figure}
   \centering